 Other Nesting Birds and Raptors.
-Because the Sacramento River within the study area supports riparian woodland habitat it provides nesting habitat for a variety of birds, most of which are protected while nesting under the MBTA and California Fish and Game Code.
+Because the Sacramento River within the study area supports riparian woodland habitat it provides nesting habitat for a variety of birds, most of which are protected while nesting under the Migratory Bird Treaty Act (MBTA) and California Fish and Game Code.

 Heritage Trees.
-Trees within the riparian habitat and other individual trees within the study area may qualify as heritage trees under City of Sacramento and City of West Sacramento tree ordinances.
-Under the City of West Sacramento tree ordinance, heritage trees include all tree species with a circumference of 75" or more (diameter of 24") and native oaks with a circumference of 50" or more (diameter of 16").
-Removal of heritage trees is regulated by the City of West Sacramento and requires replacement plantings at the equivalent of 1" diameter for each 1" diameter of tree removed.
-Under the City of Sacramento tree ordinance, heritage trees include any tree 36" diameter or greater in a riparian zone.
+Trees within the riparian habitat and other individual trees within the study area may qualify as heritage trees under the Cities' tree ordinances.
+Under the City of West Sacramento tree ordinance, heritage trees include all tree species with a circumference of 75 inches or more (diameter of 24 inches) and native oaks with a circumference of 50 inches or more (diameter of 16 inches).
+Removal of heritage trees is regulated by the City of West Sacramento and requires replacement plantings at the equivalent of 1-inch diameter for each 1-inch diameter of tree removed.
+Under the City of Sacramento tree ordinance, heritage trees include any tree 36-inch diameter or greater in a riparian zone.
 Removal of a heritage tree requires a permit from the City of Sacramento.
 Heritage trees are also potential nesting habitat for birds, including the state threatened Swainson's hawk.
-All three alignments have potential to affect several heritage trees, depending on project design and construction techniques.
+All of the alignments have potential to affect several heritage trees, depending on project design and construction techniques.

 Technical Analysis Requirements.
-The following surveys and technical studies will be required: a general biological field survey to map plant communities and assess habitat conditions, a special-status plant survey, wetland delineation, Natural Environment Study (NES), Biological Assessment (BA) for USFWS, Biological Assessment/Essential Fish Habitat Assessment for NMFS.
+Surveys and technical studies required include a general biological field survey to map plant communities and assess habitat conditions, special-status plant survey, wetland delineation, Natural Environment Study (NES), Biological Assessment (BA) for USFWS, and Biological Assessment/Essential Fish Habitat Assessment for NMFS.

 Comparison of Alternatives.
-Because they pass through similar habitats with similar intensity of effects, the three alignments are not substantially different in regards to the constraints that sensitive biological resources would pose on a new bridge crossing in the study area.
+Because they pass through similar habitats with similar intensity of effects, the alignment alternatives are not substantially different in regards to the constraints that sensitive biological resources would pose on a new bridge crossing in the study area.